 As you progress in this skill, your signature weapon skill will always represent the pinnacle of mastery you currently have in that school.

 Learning new weapons in the same school.

 Example: John the Swordsman is an expert swordsman.
 He has Blade (Longsword) at 76.
 He can now pick up any weapon within the Blade school and wield it at a competent skill, 26.
 John could also pick up a flamberge, a gladius, or a great sword (if he’s strong enough) and also wield it at 26.
-As an expert in Blades, John has managed to master the basic ideas needed to be competent in any blade he encounters.
+As an expert in Blades, John has managed to comprehend and apply the basic ideas needed to be competent in any blade he encounters.
 If John was a master, Blades (Longsword) 151, he would wield all blades he encountered at 76, the base level for expertise.